 - Consignor: The exporter of record for your shipment.

 - Contract: A legally binding agreement between two parties.

-- Contract Engineering (CE) or Parcel Contract Engineering: VeriShip service using benchmarking data and comparative analysis to effectively negotiate client-specific carrier agreement.
+- Contract Engineering (CE) or Parcel Contract Engineering: VeriShip service using benchmarking data and comparative analysis to effectively negotiate client-specific carrier agreements.

 - Consignee: The person to whom a shipment will be delivered.

 - Courier: Carrier employee tasked with completing delivery

 - Dangerous Goods: A shipment may contain dangerous goods if they are corrosive, flammable, toxic, explosive, poisonous, etc. Shipping dangerous goods may require special documentation.